 You can convert an OST file to PST for free, but only when you have access to the Outlook profile.
 When you only have the OST file, then your only option is to use one of the recovery tools.

 The free tools that you will find on the internet are all limited.
 They may show you the content of the OST file, but you can only export a limited amount of items.

-A great tool, like Stellar or Kernel, will save you a lot of time when it comes to converting your OST file.
+A great tool, like SysTools or Stellar, will save you a lot of time when it comes to converting your OST file.